Artur Beterbiev: “I don’t care about judges”

 “So something about Bivol tells me he’s not a front-runner.
 His fighting style is the classic pressure fighter vs. a boxer.
 Bivol is a smaller guy.
 He’s really a 168-pounder type.
 I think that’s the best match-up.
 Going in, who do you pick in that fight?
 To me, that’s the best match-up at 175, but let’s see how Canelo looks against Kovalev,” said Kellerman.

 Beterbiev’s promoter Bob Arum of Top Rank Boxing is interested in matching him against WBA light heavyweight champion Dmitry Bivol in 2020.
 But in Beterbiev’s next fight, he needs to defend against his IBF mandatory Meng Fanlong.
 The IBF isn’t going to let Beterbiev not defend against their designated mandatory.
-Meng, 31, isn’t much of a threat for Beterbiev.
+Meng, 31, isn’t much of a threat to Beterbiev.
 That should be a considerably easier fight for Beterbiev than the Gvozdyk match-up.

 Once Beterbiev gets Fanlong out of the way, then a unification fight against Bivol (17-0, 11 KOs) is a possibility.
 Arum is also interested in matching Beterbiev against the winner of the Sergey Kovalev vs. Saul Canelo Alvarez fight on November 2.
 If Canelo wins, Arum says he doesn’t think he’ll take the fight with Beterbiev.